bjorndecraemer/trialwebsite/README.md

 Some info

-Updating some text in the update readme branch
+Updated some text in the update readme branch

+And here is some more chenge